Morgan-Griffiths/keyboard_gen/python/README.md

 ## Usage

+Modify the config file to change the genetic algoithm parameters.

 1. Generate the keypress data by running the `keylogger.py` script.
    - (Optional) Visualize the cost matrix
 2. Train the model by inputting the data path.